Frequently Asked Questions

 Anything you want for whenever you want!
 Do you love our New York itineraries!?
 You can choose the trip options you want!
 We can book anything that you or your group would like for any date that you desire.
 Do you have an upcoming corporate, family or friends outing that you’re planning and want something new and exciting to do?
 Don’t miss out on your group having an absolute blast!
 Let us help you book the epic trip that everyone will always remember.
 We are experts at creating custom New York trips.
 We can easily tailor to your wants and needs for single day trips to multi-day trips.

 Many tour and travel companies that feature New York Trips focus solely on activities and sightseeing within New York City.
 Active Lifestyle Tours gives you the “Best of Both Worlds" by showing you New York City and the beauty of upstate New York.
-We can easily accommodate the New Yorker that is looking for a get away from the hustle and bustle of the city, the upstate New Yorker that is looking for the thrill of the city, or the traveller that dreams of visiting New York and all it has to offer!
-No matter who you are we have an itinerary for you!
+We can easily accommodate the New Yorker that is looking for a get away from the hustle and bustle of the city, the upstate New Yorker that is looking for the thrill of the city, or the traveller that comes from afar who has dreamed of visiting New York and all it has to offer!
+No matter who you are, we have an itinerary for you!
 We guarantee you unforgettable activities such as; hiking, biking, speed boating and zip lining along with taking in the iconic sights of the city, and tasting local beer, wine and food.

 - Active Lifestyle Tours works closely with your requests.
 All rooms will have:

 - 2 queen beds

 - We’ll do our best to get you the rooms you request.

 - If you’re coming alone on one of our pre-scheduled trip dates like many of our guests do; and would like to room with someone, we’ll room you with someone of the same gender we feel you’ll get along great with!

 - Traveling with others and want to stay together?
 That’s never a problem!
 Just let us know beforehand.